koskurita/FlashCard/README.md

-# Language learning FlashCard App
+# Language Learning FlashCard App

 ## Motivation
 I'm learning Spanish and found that flashcards are really efficient way to expand vocabulary.